1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Involved in the Mexican revolution because of US interests
  - Supported Carranza initial before he refused to cooperate
  - Due to the Mexican Revolution he wanted an ¨orderly processes¨ in Latin America such as Dominican Republic, Puerto Rico and the Caribbean(because of Panama Canal)
+ - Wanted to remain neutral initially in World War One
 #### Roosevelt Corollary
  - Roosevelt's interpretation of the Monroe Doctrine
  - Based of European intervention to get ehri debts and then had the United States be a arbitrator.